enewe101/corenlpy/docs/index.rst

 .. code-block:: python

     >>> import corenlpy as c
-    >>> c.corenlp('path/to/my_file')
+    >>> c.corenlp('path/to/my_dir')

-This will run CoreNLP on all the files in my_dir, and write the resulting xml files to that directory.
+The output (xml) files will be written to the same directory by default.

-You to specify various options to control how CoreNLP is run.
-You can specify one or more input directories, or one or more input files, as well as set the output directory.
+You can control how CoreNLP is run using various keyword arugments.
+You can specify one or more input directories, or one or more input files, and set a different output directory.
 You can choose different output formats, set the number of concurrent threads, and pass in `"properties file" options <http://stanfordnlp.github.io/CoreNLP/cmdline.html>`_ (see subheading "Configuration") using a dict.
 The following examples illustrate these options